top of page

 Travel logistics managed by Safari Odyssey.

-• Rates remain subject to change until such time that full and final payment has been received and confirmed by Safari Odyssey.
+• Rates remain subject to change until such time that full and final payment has been received.
 Rates can change based on availability, exchange rates and changes implemented by service providers.

 • A deposit of $6,800 for shared room or $7,500 for single is due upon booking.